wnfs-wg/spec/spec/shared-private-data.md

 The counter MUST be a 0-based natural number.

-The namefilter for a share is computed like this:
+The namefilter for a share MUST be computed as follows:

 ```ts
 function computeShareLabel(senderRootDID: string, recipientExchangeKey: ByteString, counter: number) {